abelikoff/pi-plant-monitor/README.md

 processing, e.g. uploading them to Google BigQuery, saving in a database etc.

-Stats processor is specified via `update_processor` directive in the `[general]` section of the configuration file.
+Stats processor is specified via `stats_processor` directive in the `[general]` section of the configuration file.